din-kim/Clone_Chrome_using_Javascript/README.md

 # Clone Momentum using Javascript

-- Learn the fundamentals of Javascript by Cloning Chrome
+- Learn the fundamentals of Javascript by Cloning Momentum
 - Learning Source: Nomad Code

 ### WHAT I'VE LEARNED